drvinceknight/data-explore/README.md

 as well as a version of python 3.7 or 3.8 (this software has not been tested for further versions).
 Also its is important that pip is installed.

+### Installation

+#### Basic software requirements

+To install, the following is assumed to be available:

+- Python 3.7 or 3.8 (the software might work on other versions but it is only tested on 3.7 or 3.8).
+- A recent version of git.

+If those are not available please get in touch with the maintainer for alternative ways of installing.

-### Virtual environment
+#### Virtual environment

-If the tool needs to be run on an separate environment first, the following commands need to be run before the installation:

-$ pip install venv

-Then create the `<environment>` that the code will be run on :
+It is recommended to run the software using a Python virtual environment (this ensures that different dependencies are isolated).

+To setup the environment, run the following in a command line tool:

-$ python -m venv <environment>
+    $ python -m venv data-explore

 Once the virtual environment is created, it needs to be activated with the following commands:

 On Windows, run:

-`<environment> \Scripts\activate.bat`
+    C:\> data-explore\Scripts\activate.bat

-On Unix or MacOS, run:
+On unix (linux or OS X):

-source `<environment>`/bin/activate
+    source data-explore/bin/activate

-### Installation
+#### Installation

-Open the terminal and enter the following commands:
+The following commands will download and install the software

     $ git clone https://github.com/Tompoudurans/data-explore
     $ cd data-explore
     $ python setup.py develop

 ### Utilisation